feixh/feixh.github.com/index.md

 ## About me
 I'm a 5-th year PhD student at [UCLA Vision Lab][about_visionlab], working with [Prof. Stefano Soatto][about_ss].
 My research interests include computer vision, robotics and machine learning.
 Specifically, I'm interested in developing models (include, but not limited to, deep learning models) and engineering systems to solve real world problems in multi-sensor settings.

-I was fortunate enough to be given the best paper award in robot vision at ICRA 2019 for our paper on *Geo-Supervised Visual Depth Prediction*.
+I was fortunate enough to be given the best paper award in robot vision at ICRA 2019 for our work on *Geo-Supervised Visual Depth Prediction*, among 2900 submissions.

 I\'ve obtained my B.Eng. from [Zhejiang University][about_zju], Hangzhou, China, 2014.
 I majored in Information and Electronic Engineering in undergraduate, and I was fortunate enough to be a member of the Advanced honor Class of Engineering Education (ACEE), where I mostly enjoyed in mathematical modeling contests, and chatting with friends from other departments of the engineering school.

-{% comment %}
-Back in primary school, I taught myself QBasic on a Pentium 4 desktop owned by my dad, and was never be able to write a *useful* spreadsheet application as my dad always joked about.
-{% endcomment %}

 A recent CV is [available here][resume].